You Create Your World Every Moment

 sharpie-ultra-fine-point-permanent-markers-profile.png

-Based on that recollection of art as therapy, I felt the urge to try to paint, so my daughter brought me some paints, a few small canvases and brushes.
+Based on that recollection of art as therapy, For a time I felt the urge to draw and paint.
 As a teenager, I dabbled with my father's oil paints, but enjoyed drawing a lot more.

 HAC_love_small